yguitton/training-material/topics/climate/tutorials/ocean_qcv_analysis/tutorial.md

-{% include _includes/cyoa-choices.html option1="Tools" option2="Workflow" default="tools" disambiguation="tutorialstyle"
+{% include _includes/cyoa-choices.html option1="Tools" option2="Workflow" default="Tools" disambiguation="tutorialstyle"
        text="Do you want to run the workflow or to discover the tools one by one ?" %}

 <div class="Workflow" markdown="1">